DarkEnergyScienceCollaboration/TDCcosmoforecasts/README.md

 * Phil Marshall (KIPAC)
 * Tommaso Treu (UCLA)

-While this project is being organized by the TDC Evil Team, the analysis and paper will be led by the TDC1 Good Teams.
 All content is Copyright 2015 by the authors.
 This is research in progress: if you would like to cite this project in your own work, please do so as "(Time Delay Challenge Paper III, in preparation)" for now, and give the URL of this repository.
 If you would like provide feedback or otherwise get involved, please [write us an issue](https://github.com/DarkEnergyScienceCollaboration/TDCcosmoforecasts/issues) or submit a pull request.